mfagerlund/Flui/README.md

 # Flui
 Fluid Unity UI Toolkit binding.
 Allows you to easiy connect backend code to UI Toolkit frontend.

+Install Flui by opening Package Manager in Unity, pressing the "+" symbol and selecting "Install Package From GIT url", use this url: https://github.com/mfagerlund/Flui.git?path=/Assets/Package

+## Included Resources
+Flui includes a number of scripts - described below, and also two USS files, one including "required" classes and one with a USS that emulates Bootstrap to some extent.

+For demos, clone https://github.com/mfagerlund/Flui.git and look at the included project.

 ## Simple Example
 Flui binds through the name of a component - or actually a Q query, but that typically means a name.
 Given a simple ui that looks like this: